Dr. Marjorie Mile Dozier, FAST President

-She is the Instructional Coach at Orlando Science Schools in Orlando (Area Five).
-She was the Area Five Director and is now the President Elect.
+She is the Gifted Coordinator at Osceola Science Schools in the Orlando area (Area Five).
+She has been the Area Five Director, President, and is now over the Grants.
+She is also the NSTA District V Director over Alabama, Florida, Georgia, Puerto Rico, and Virgin Islands.
 Over the past twenty years, she has taught elementary and college level with a focus on English as a Second Language as well as Gifted.
-She is a LEGO Education Master Educator, a Certified BrainPOP Educator, and a Google Certified Educator Level Two.
+She is a Wakelet Ambassador, Makey Makey Certified Teacher, National Geographic Educator, LEGO Education Master Educator, a Certified BrainPOP Educator, and a Google Certified Educator Level Two.

 Dr. Gary A. Yoham, FAST Executive Director